 Dangerous box jellyfish can be seen off the coast from October to May, so make sure to obey any warning signs at beaches during this time.
 Saltwater crocodiles also pose a threat in waterways in the Top End, so do your research before swimming.

 Most of the Northern Territory's big events take place in the dry season—especially the cooler months of June, July, and August—and range from internationally renowned arts festivals to quirky outback races.
 Accommodation for these events can book out months in advance, especially for the ones held in small communities, so we recommend planning ahead.

 The Northern Territory also observes Australia's national public holidays including Australia Day (Jan.
-26), Easter (mid-April), Anzac Day (April 25), May Day, Queen's Birthday (mid-June), Christmas, Boxing Day, and New Year's Day.
+26), Easter (mid-March or April), Anzac Day (April 25), May Day (May 1), Queen's Birthday (mid-June), Christmas, Boxing Day (Dec.
+26), and New Year's Day.

 The Ghan Railway (a luxury train between Adelaide, Alice Springs, and Darwin) has departures once a week from November to March, and twice a week from April to October.

 Daytime temperatures in the Northern Territory are generally on the higher side, although winter brings cold nights to the Red Centre.
 Average maximums hover around 90 F (32 C) in Darwin throughout the year, while Alice Springs has a larger range of fluctuation, from around 65 F (18 C) in winter to around 95 F (35 C) in summer.

 The wet season can result in flooding and road closures in the Top End, making it a tricky time for tourists.
 It is also the time of the year with the highest humidity levels.